2026-03-15

 Analytics

 I had 3,200 users in 2025 and 5,100 page views.
 That's down 42% from 2024, which is a bigger drop than I can attribute to "people are drinking less."
-My best guess is that my Google ranking slipped somewhere along the way.
-Hopefully the redesign helps recover some of that.
+My best guess is that my Google rankings got a bit worse.

 What's Next